vladyio/kod.one/README.md

 - [ ] Read-only snippets
 - [ ] Set passwords for snippets
+- [ ] Collaboration for multiple users
-- [ ] Organize snippets in collections
+- [ ] Organize snippets into collections